oat-sa/taohub-articles/styleguide/grids.md

 # Grids

 > The grid is based on a responsive 12-column system.
 This means that each column has a width between 1/12 and 12/12 of its parent container.
 You create a column by assigning the `.col-*` to an element where `*` stands for the number of units you wish to use.
-Grid columns must sit inside grid rows `div.grid-row` and the wholes set of rows in `div.grid-container`.
+Grid columns must sit inside grid rows `div.grid-row` and the whole set of rows in `div.grid-container`.

 ## Examples with blocks in the same size